Gavin Andresen (1966–)

 CIA Visit

 On June 14, 2011, Andresen presented about Bitcoin at CIA headquarters in Langley, Virginia, as part of an In-Q-Tel conference on emerging technologies.
-He had informed Satoshi of the invitation beforehand, after which Satoshi’s communications became less frequent and eventually ceased entirely.
+He posted to Twitter that evening:

 Later Years